jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 Find information about the New Shadow Thieves for the mysterious Galeen Bayle.

 ### Incriminating Septimus Blern
-Go to the circle of mages to figure out what happened to Septimus Blern

 ### Loghain's Secrets
 Digging up dirt on loghain